dakala/fullcalendar/README.txt

+This module requires the 3rd party library for FullCalendar located at http://arshaw.com/fullcalendar.
+Download and unzip this library into the sites/all/libraries/fullcalendar directory, or use the Libraries API module for site specific libraries.

 This version of FullCalendar requires specific versions of the following:
   The 6.x-2.x branch of jQuery Update (http://drupal.org/project/jquery_update) Version 1.7 of jQuery UI (http://drupal.org/project/jquery_ui)